How to encourage wildlife in your garden

-It may seem obvious but don't forget to include plenty of colourful flowers to attract and feed butterflies and other insects as well as bees.
-Almost all flowers will do (that is what they are for, after all) but some are particularly suitable.
-We also offer a range of wildflowers which are ideal for wildlife.
+- Find room for flowers - It may seem obvious but don't forget to include plenty of colourful flowers to attract and feed butterflies and other pollinating insects.
+Almost all flowers will do (that’s what they’re for, after all) but some are particularly suitable.
+Browse our flower seeds for inspiration.

-You may not think lawns can offer much for wildlife , but in fact they are home to a host of insects which in turn provide food for birds and other animals.
-By avoiding the use of chemicals, leaving the grass a lttle longer (around 3 - 5cm) and mowing less often (say, every two weeks but certainly no more than weekly) you will encourage these harmless insects to thrive.
-Leaving the grass longer during winter and not mowing again until march will provide shelter and hibernation sites for many insects.
+- Rethink your lawn - Grass is an important habitat for a host of insects which in turn provide food for birds and other animals.
+By avoiding the use of chemicals, leaving the grass a lttle longer (around 3 - 5cm) and mowing less often (say, every two weeks) you’ll encourage a healthy eco-system.
+Try keeping a border of long grass around the edge of your lawn to shelter grasshoppers, lacewings and ladybirds.

-Leave a pile of dead wood in a shady spot and this will serve as a shelter for beetles and other insects.
+- Keep some dead wood - Leave a pile of dead wood in a shady spot to serve as a shelter for beetles and other insects.

-Be more patient with pests!
-Try to avoid the use of chemicals to control pests. - instead, encourage their natural predators with plants which will attract them, for example chamomile, marigolds and hyssop.
-If you need to tackle a particular problem pest, try our range of natural pest controls.
+- Use natural pest control - Be more patient with pests!
+Try to avoid the use of chemicals - instead, encourage more of their natural predators with plants like chamomile, marigolds and hyssop.
+If you need to tackle a particular problem, try our range of natural pest controls.

-Growing green manure over winter helps maintain nutrients in the soil and provides competition for weeds, minimising the need for weedkillers and reducing the need for additional fertilisers.
+- Grow your own manure - Growing green manures over winter helps maintain nutrients in the soil and prevents weeds from taking over.
+This reduces the need for weed killers or additional fertilisers.

-Borage, chives, comfrey, fennel, hyssop, lavender, lemon balm, lovage, mint, rosemary and thyme all encourage beneficial insects as well as producing delicious ingredients for the kitchen.
-Take a look at our herb range.
+- Plant a herb garden - Herbs like borage, chives, comfrey, fennel, hyssop, lavender, lemon balm, lovage, mint, rosemary and thyme all encourage beneficial insects into your garden.
+Take a look at our range of herb plants for ideas.